-Predefined control parameters for the heating or cooling level and, if applicable, also for the additional levels are adjusted via the "Type of heating" or "Type of cooling" parameters.
+Predefined control parameters for the heating or cooling stage and, if applicable, also for the additional stages are adjusted via the "type of heating" or "type of cooling" parameters.
 These fixed values correspond to the practical values of a properly planned and executed air conditioning system and will result in an ideal behaviour of the temperature control.
 The heating and cooling types shown in the following tables can be specified for heating and cooling operation.